-According to Pliny the Elder (AD 23-AD 79), Portofino was established by the Romans and named Port of the Dolphin (Portus Delphini), because of the many dolphins that inhabited Tigullian Gulf.
+Portofino is clustered around its small harbour, and is famous for the colourful buildings along its coastline.
+According to Pliny the Elder (AD 23-AD 79), the settlement was established by the Romans and named Port of the Dolphin (Portus Delphini), because of the many dolphins that inhabited Tigullian Gulf.

-The city of Portofino is picturesquely situated in a cove at the southeastern tip of a promontory of the same name.
+The city is picturesquely situated in a cove at the southeastern tip of a promontory of the same name.
 The port of Portofino owes its popularity to its splendid setting, agreeable climate and luxuriant vegetation.
 The "Pearl of the Mediterranean" has been known as an exclusive gathering spot for the wealthy, actors and artists.
 In 1935 the government of nearby Genoa declared it a national monument.
 Portofino's architecture has changed very little during the past 60 years as alterations have to receive approval.

 Tourists are able to enjoy the unique ambiance, quaint cafes and chic boutiques that overlook the yacht harbor.
 Explore the surrounding coastline with its tiny villages tucked away in hidden coves.
 However, if your taste runs toward the clamour of big city life, Genoa is just a short drive away as is Santa Margherita and Rapallo.

 One of the main sights in Portofino is the Statue of Christ of the Abyss, which on August 29, 1954 was placed underwater in the inlet at a depth of 17 m (56 ft).
 The statue, sculpted by Guido Galletti, was placed in memory of Dario Gonzatti, to protect scuba divers and fishermen.
 It represents Christ in the act of blessing, looking up to the sky with open arms.